Learn about Andon, examples and benefits in lean manufacturing, and how today’s technology can support your Andon system.

 Each with their appropriate color codes, the status of production lines automatically gets updated on the Andon board.
 It is a single source of truth for current manufacturing conditions.
 At a glance, supervisors and factory workers can view production targets, actual numbers, and total downtime, if any, fostering a culture of transparency and accountability.

-Example 1: In Toyota, Andon functions as an alert system which can lead to a line stop.
+In Toyota, Andon functions as an alert system that can lead to a line stop.
 By using the cord which typically comes with an alarm sound, the Andon board lights up and team leaders get notified about an issue in a specific production line.
 If it cannot be resolved within a certain amount of time, then the line stops.
 Every Toyota employee can stop the manufacturing line if they perceive something as a threat to vehicle quality.

 Example of Andon in Toyota | Image Source